Pumpkin-MC/Pumpkin-Docs/docs/guide/config/compression.md

 ## `level`

-A value between 0 to 9: 0 to disable compression, 1 being the fastest compression (at the cost of size), and 9 being maximum compression (at the cost of speed).
+0 to disable compression, 1 being the fastest compression (at the cost of size), and 9 being maximum compression (at the cost of speed).

 :::code-group
 ```toml [features.toml]